nasaharvest/dora/sample_data/planetary_rover/README.md

   if desired.

 - `aegis_executions_sol1343-sol1400.json` : JSON file containing all
-  targets from the source image.
+  targets from the source images.
 This file also contains the AEGIS features used to represent each target and their pixel locations within their source images.
 It is needed by both the simulator and the visualization script.